Skip to content

 Graph (Text)

 The graph report shows the overall time spent in each method.
 In addition, it also shows which methods call the current method and which methods it calls.
 Thus they are good for understanding how methods get called and provide insight into the flow of your program.
-Use RubyProf::GraphPrinter to generate this report. (example)
+Use RubyProf::GraphPrinter to generate this report.
+Default sort_method is :total_time. (example)

 Graph Report